FuelLabs/sway-rfcs/rfcs/0000-changes-lifecyle.md

 [summary]: #summary

-This RFC is a guide on how to introduce breaking changes following the compiler release lifecycle.
+This RFC is a guide on how to introduce changes following the compiler release lifecycle.

 # Motivation

 [motivation]: #motivation

-To maximize user experience when updating the compiler, we need a guide on how to introduce breaking changes.
+To maximize user experience when updating the compiler, we need a guide on how to introduce changes.

 # Guide-level explanation